GetStream/awesome-saas-services/README.md

 [SerpApi](https://serpapi.com) - API to scrape and extract search engine results.
 Including advanced data structures like knoweledge graph, reviews, and maps.
 Works with Google, Baidu, and Bing.

+[Sturdy](https://getsturdy.com/) - Real-Time Version Control.
+Share, try, and iterate on code together using Sturdy’s supercharged workspaces.
+It’s like Slack instead of email when coding as a team.

 ## Sales

 [HubSpot](https://www.hubspot.com) - Generate leads, close deals & manage your pipeline with the Hubspot growth stack.